Minocrisy/Vidocrisy/memory-bank/activeContext.md

 ## Current Focus
 - Finalizing Phase 4 (Refinement & Testing)
-- Resolving TypeScript configuration issues in test files
+- Fixed test suite issues in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
+- All tests are now passing successfully
 - Applying performance optimizations to critical components
-- Running the test suite and fixing any issues
 - Updating documentation to reflect the final state of the project

 ## Recent Changes